artefactual/archivematica-docs/user-manual/access/contentdm.rst

 Dashboard or by SFTP to the server Archivematica is installed on.

 In Archivematica version 1.4, direct upload to CONTENTdm is no longer available.
-The process descrived below assumes the user will use `Project Client <http://www.contentdm.org/help6/projectclient/index.asp>`_ to upload DIPs to CONTENTdm.
+The process described below assumes the user will use `Project Client <http://www.contentdm.org/help6/projectclient/index.asp>`_ to upload DIPs to CONTENTdm.